drojdjou/squareroot.js/tutorials/content/understanding-shaders.md

 Shaders are fundamental building blocks for WebGL rendering.
-SQR does not provide any functionality similar to materials in other engines by default.
-Anything that is rendered on screen requires a shader to be writtedn by the user.
-It does however include several features that make writing shaders easier, such as a rendering pipeline that sets up allt the buffers and some built-in uniforms.
+SQR does not provide any functionality similar to materials in other engines.
+Anything that is rendered on screen requires a custom shader.
+SQR does however include several features that make writing shaders easier, such as a rendering pipeline that sets up all the buffers and some built-in uniforms.

 ## Sample shader
 Let's take a simple shader and analyze it step by step.